Eternal Generation of the Son – Is it Biblical?

 “No one has ever seen God; the only God, who is at the Father’s side, he has made him known.”
 (John 1:18)

-Comment: This even implies that the substance of the Son is different from the Father’s for, while the Father is invisible, the Son is visible.
-Colossians 1:15 is a similar verse.
+Comment: This even implies that the substance of the Son is different from the Father’s for, while the Father is invisible, the Son is visible (cf. Col 1:15).

 “For as the Father has life in himself, so he has granted the Son also to have life in himself.”
 (John 5:26)